krzystooof/USOS_registration_bot/README.md

 ## Features:
 * automaticaly login
 * get targret time
-* click REGISTER in target time
+* click REGISTER at target time

 To enable loging in: